dyra-12/Machine-Theory-Of-Mind/docs/REPRODUIBILITY.md

 # Reproducibility Guide

+This reproducibility guide supports a novel pilot research project intended to demonstrate feasibility, methodological rigor, and reproducible experimentation, rather than a finalized or clinically validated system.

 > **For Reviewers**: This document provides complete, step-by-step instructions to reproduce all experimental results from the paper.
-Estimated total time: 4–6 hours for core experiments (parallelizable to ~2 hours with appropriate hardware).
+Estimated total time: several hours depending on hardware; a minimal verification run takes ~5 minutes.

 ---